 From intelligent robots to multi-player gaming, from pattern recognition to fraud prevention, and from human safety to weather prediction, AI is shaping every industry in one way or the other.
 Read on to know what is Artificial Intelligence and what are its Methods & Goals of AI, and application areas.
 Artificial Intelligence (AI) has been the talking point of technological advancement for over seven decades.
 Researchers have managed to develop several features using AI otherwise believed to be impossible.
 From facial recognition to Chabot, from personal assistants to preference-based ads, AI lies at the centre of several amazing fields today.

 As most of the researchers speculate, we have just witnessed the tip of the iceberg, and we are yet to realize the full potential of AI.
 Leading enterprises are aware of the immense possibilities and opportunities presented by AI for the growth of their business.
 Therefore, to keep in line with the technology, it makes sense to have a sound knowledge of AI.
 Moreover, as different industries adopt AI, career prospects in this field looks promising as well.

-Let’s get to know about Artificial Intelligence, its methods, and its goals in detail.
+Let’s get to know about Artificial Intelligence, Methods & Goals of AI in detail.

 What is Artificial Intelligence (AI)?